DataLinx/php-upn-qr-generator/README.md

 ## About
 Using this library you can generate a QR code for a UPN payment order, which is used in Slovenia.
 The technical specification is defined by the Slovenian Bank Association.

-This library can output a PNG or SVG image to a local file.
+This library can output a PNG, SVG or EPS image to a local file.

 See the changelog [here](CHANGELOG.md).